-The Patent and Trademark Office will continue to give effect to powers of attorney and authorizations of agent naming firms filed, \>in< patent applications before July 2, 1971 and in all divisions and continuations thereof not requiring execution by the applicant.
+The Patent and Trademark Office will continue to give effect to powers of attorney and authorizations of agent naming firms filed, with respect to patent applications, before July 2, 1971 and in all divisions and continuations thereof not requiring execution by the applicant.
 Powers of attorney or authorizations of agent naming firms of attorneys or agents filed in patent applications after July 2, 1971 will not be recognized.
-However, the Patent and Trademark Office will construe any such powers or authorizations > filed after July 2, 1971 requirement of 37 CFR 1.34(a) that a paper filed by a registered patent attorney or agent in an application in which he >or she< is not of record should include both his or her signature and registration number.
+However, the Patent and Trademark Office will construe any such powers or authorizations as a direction to consider the address of the firm as the correspondence address for the application.

-The privilege afforded by 37 CFR 1.34(a) as to recognition of registered attorneys and agents not of record will apply to all applications and reexamination proceedings whether filed before or after \\>July 2, 1971<.
-Attention is called to the
+The privilege afforded by 37 CFR 1.34(a) as to recognition of registered attorneys and agents not of record will apply to all applications and reexamination proceedings whether filed before or after the effective date.
+Attention is called to the requirement of 37 CFR 1.34(a) that a paper filed by a registered patent attorney or agent in an application in which he is not of record should include both his or her signature and registration number.